HelloElijah/Disaster-Tweets/README.md

 ## Dataset
 Dataset can be found from https://www.kaggle.com/competitions/nlp-getting-started/data

-This dataset was created by the company figure-eight and originally shared on their ‘Data For Everyone’ website here: https://appen.com/pre-labeled-datasets/
+This dataset was created by the company figure-eight and originally shared on their [‘Data For Everyone’ website here](https://appen.com/pre-labeled-datasets/)

 Tweet source: https://twitter.com/AnyOtherAnnaK/status/629195955506708480